jnsp/meme-generator/README.md

 ## Notes

 This is a class project from [the Intermediate Python Nanodegree Program](https://www.udacity.com/course/intermediate-python-nanodegree--nd303) on [Udacity](https://www.udacity.com/).
+Thanks to @grutt for his great lecture.